CoffeeMapper/parser/README.md

 # Parser
-just a parser that gets data about coffee houses from 2gis api
+Parser that gets data about coffee houses from 2gis api